luisfidelis/payroll-manager/README.md

 # Payroll Manager

 A simple payroll manager.
-Allows owners to manage employees and their salaries.
-Allows employees to withdraw salaries and manage its distribution in ERC20 tokens.

 #### NOTE: This repository is not intended to be used on a main net.
 Be carefull :)